Bank of America Auto Loan

 Many studies have conclusively shown that obtaining financing from the dealership is much more costly than having it in place before your purchase.

-Be sure to review the offer from Bank of America Car Loans before you purchase.
+Be sure to review the offer from Bank of America before you purchase.

-You need to look at their requirements as well as the Bank of America car loan rates and if they will require a down payment or a co-signer.
-Just be sure to pick the best offer!
+You need to look at their requirements and car loan rates and if they will require a down payment or a co-signer.

 Make sure you understand what you are paying for and keep referring to the original offer to make sure nothing changed from the time you accepted it to the time your loan was funded.

-Once you choose an offer your loan can be funded by either bank deposit, ach, check or certificate.
+Once you accept the offer, your loan can be funded by either bank deposit, ACH, check, or certificate.

 Be sure to speak with your Bank of America Auto Finance loan officer about the date the funds are estimated to be available.